Supervisor/superlance/docs/crashsms.rst

 .. cmdoption:: -s <email subject>, --subject=<email subject>

-   Override the email subject line.
-Defaults to "Crash alert from supervisord"
+   Set the email subject line.
+Default is None

 .. cmdoption:: -e <event name>, --tickEvent=<event name>

    Override the TICK event name.
 Defaults to "TICK_60"

-Configuring :command:`crashmailbatch` Into the Supervisor Config
+Configuring :command:`crashsms` Into the Supervisor Config
 -----------------------------------------------------------

-An ``[eventlistener:x]`` section must be placed in :file:`supervisord.conf` in order for :command:`crashmailbatch` to do its work.
+An ``[eventlistener:x]`` section must be placed in :file:`supervisord.conf` in order for :command:`crashsms` to do its work.
 See the "Events" chapter in the Supervisor manual for more information about event listeners.

-The following example assumes that :command:`crashmailbatch` is on your system :envvar:`PATH`.
+The following example assumes that :command:`crashsms` is on your system :envvar:`PATH`.

 .. code-block:: ini

-   [eventlistener:crashmailbatch]
+   [eventlistener:crashsms]
-   crashmailbatch --toEmail="alertme@fubar.com" --fromEmail="supervisord@fubar.com"
+   crashsms --toEmail="<mobile number>@<sms email gateway>" --fromEmail="supervisord@fubar.com"
    events=PROCESS_STATE,TICK_60